lachlangrose/GeoTrace/README.md

     * On windows, this path will be something like `C:/Users/USERNAME/.qgs2/python/plugins`.
 Note that you may need to create the `plugins` folder.
     * On Linux the plugin can be cloned to any directory and then the relevant files are copied to the correct locations using the by running the command 'make deploy'
 ## Dependencies
-GeoTrace uses `Numpy`, `Matplotlib`, `mplstereonet` and `scikit-image`, so you will need to make sure these are installed for your python distribution.
+GeoTrace uses `Numpy`, `Matplotlib`, `mplstereonet` and `scikit-image`.
 QGis should come bundled with `Numpy` and `Matplotlib`.

-The other packages can be installed using pip.
+The other dependencies should be automatically downloaded and installed the first time GeoTrace is run (at least on Windows and Linux).
+If this automatic install doesn't work then the plugin can be installed in by following the manual install instructions below.

-### Detailed instructions for MS Windows users
+### Manual install instructions for MS Windows users
 Installing `mplstereonet` and `scikit-image` on Windows can be a little tricky, as *skimage* contains uncompiled c-code.
 The following instructions should work in most cases however:
 1. Open the start menu and search for *OSGeo4W Shell*.
 Right-click on it and select *Run as administrator*.
 This tool gives you access to the qGIS version of python